 Last month, the GIC shifted down duration in US bond holdings to neutral.
 While yield opportunities are higher now, we don’t feel comfortable as of yet to overweight long-duration bonds on the backup in yield.
 However, we saw an additional way to play offense with fixed income in a period when US short-term rates are rising.
 This was to switch some FI holdings to high yield, variable rate loans, as suitable and appropriate.
 These see rates adjust with movements in LIBOR/Fed funds, which we anticipate to be upward in the coming year.

 As figure 7 shows, loans have reduced volatility relative to high yield bonds, which we continue to overweight.
 While lower in market liquidity and best implemented with a dedicated loan portfolio manager, they sit higher in capital structure than bonds of the same issuers.
 We see a 5%-6% USD return in this asset class next year, assuming another year of US economic growth and Fed tightening close to what is anticipated in markets.
 Defaults have historically been lower for loans than high yield bonds, with recovery rates higher.

-For U.S. tax payers, we see a budding opportunity in municipal debt, if rates continue to rise into the new year (please see Update on the US municipal market from December 5).
+For U.S. tax payers, we see a budding opportunity in municipal debt, if rates continue to rise into the new year.
 This is true at the margin even if US income tax rates fall.
 At a mere 3.5% yield, full-taxable U.S. high grade corporate debt (with median duration) represents a higher yield opportunity than most of the world’s bond market.
 However, given interest rate sensitivity, we see the lower-rated, variable loans (where suitable and appropriate) as worthy of increased allocation at the expense of high grade corporate bonds.
 As noted previously, we continue to see Latin America’s fixed income markets as the strongest opportunity in EM despite the surging US dollar’s challenge.